How to Experience San Francisco: What's Open? Everything

 HOTELSSan Francisco's hotels are open and can accept visitors from outside of the Bay Area.
 Hotels can also open dining and fitness facilities at full capacity.

 DININGSan Francisco restaurants, bars, breweries, wineries and distilleries are permitted to open indoor and outdoor service at 100% capacity without any state or local government regulations or restrictions.
-Due to the Delta variant, some restaurants and bars are requiring proof of vaccination to dine or drink inside.
-Please be prepared to show proof of vaccination.
+Proof of vaccination is no longer required to enter bars and restaurants by the city of San Francisco.

-EVENTSFor those "mega events" (more than 5,000 attendees indoors or 10,000 attendees outdoors), attendees will be required to provide proof of vaccination or a negative COVID-19 test.
-All events with fewer than 5,000 attendees indoors or 10,000 attendees outdoors can operate at full capacity and without regulations
+EVENTSFor those "mega events" (more than 1,000 attendees indoors), attendees will be required to provide proof of vaccination.
+All events with fewer than 1,000 attendees indoors can operate at full capacity.
+Events that are more than 5,000 attendees outdoors are strongly urged to require proof of vaccination for patrons and staff.

 San Francisco International Airport (SFO) and Transportation